Integration Matters for Learning PDEs with Backward SDEs: Introduction

 \section{Introduction}

 Numerical solutions to partial differential equations (PDEs) are foundational to modeling problems across a diverse set of fields in science and engineering.
 However, due to the {curse of dimensionality} of traditional numerical methods, application of classic solvers to high dimensional PDEs is computationally intractable.
-In recent years, motivated by the success of deep learning methods in machine learning, both Physics-Informed Neural Networks (PINNs)~\cite{raissi2019pinns,wang2023expert} and backward stochastic differential equation (BSDE) based methods~\cite{han2017deep,raissi2024forward,nusken2023interpolating} have emerged as promising scalable alternatives to classic mesh-based techniques for solving PDEs.
-At a high level, these approaches utilize neural networks and gradient-based optimization to efficiently parameterize and learn solutions to high-dimensional PDEs.
+In recent years, motivated by the success of deep learning methods, both Physics-Informed Neural Networks (PINNs)~\cite{raissi2017physicsI,raissi2017physicsII} and backward stochastic differential equation (BSDE) methods~\cite{han2017deep,raissi2024forward,nusken2023interpolating} have emerged as promising alternatives to classic techniques.

 Despite the widespread popularity of PINNs methods, in this paper we focus on the use of BSDE-based methods for solving high-dimensional PDEs.
-The key difference between PINNs and BSDE methods is that while PINNs minimize the PDE residual directly on randomly sampled collocation points, BSDE methods reformulate PDEs as forward-backward SDEs (FBSDEs) and simulate the resulting stochastic processes to minimize the discrepancy between predicted and terminal conditions at the end of the forward SDE trajectory~\cite{han2017deep} or across an intermediate time-horizon via \emph{self-consistency} losses~\cite{raissi2024forward,nusken2023interpolating}.
+The key difference between PINNs and BSDE methods is that while PINNs minimize the PDE residual directly on randomly sampled collocation points, BSDE methods reformulate PDEs as forward-backward SDEs (FBSDEs) and simulate the resulting stochastic processes to minimize the discrepancy between predicted and terminal conditions at the end of the forward SDE trajectory~\cite{han2017deep}, or across an intermediate time-horizon via \emph{self-consistency} losses~\cite{raissi2024forward,nusken2023interpolating}.
 BSDE methods are especially well-suited for high-dimensional problems where there is underlying dynamics---such as in stochastic optimal control or quantitative finance---as the crux of these methods involving sampling over stochastic trajectories rather than over bounded spatial domains.
-Furthermore, BSDE methods offers a significant advantage in problems where the governing equations of the PDE are unknown and can only be accessed through simulation~\cite{wang2022modelfree}, as in model-free optimal control/reinforcement learning problems.
+Furthermore, BSDE methods offers a significant advantage in problems where the governing equations of the PDE are unknown and can only be accessed through simulation~\cite{wang2022modelfree}, as in model-free optimal control (cf.~\Cref{sec:appendix:model_free} for more details).
 In contrast, PINNs methods require explicit knowledge of the PDE equations, which may be either be impractical to obtain for various tasks or require a separate model learning step within the training pipeline.